 - oxacillin (Bactocill); or

-- penicillin (Bicillin C-R, PC Pen VK, Pen-V, Pfizerpen, and others).
+- penicillin (Bicillin L-A, PC Pen VK, Pfizerpen), and others.

 To make sure you can safely take amoxicillin, tell your doctor if you are allergic to any drugs (especially cephalosporins such as Omnicef, Cefzil, Ceftin, Keflex, and others), or if you have any of these other conditions: